sheilaCat/erp/README.md

-#description
+# Description

-## erp x0.1
+## erp

-One mini ERP system made for final exam.
+One mini ERP system made for my graduation design.

-gulp + mongodb + express
+express + mongoose + redis + semantic-ui

 # How to start